 The color and unique taste of true Blueberry strain warrants discussion, because it’s quite special.
 Not only do the buds have a rich blueberry flavor, but the bluish color often matches the flavor perfectly.
 Blueberry is a cornerstone of several other DJ Short strains.
 Grape Crush quickly comes to mind, so you may detect it in other well-known varieties from the garden of this master cannabis grower.

 The pleasing traits of Blueberry strain make it a favorite for breeding projects.
 If you’re a grower who enjoys creating your own crosses, give Blueberry serious consideration when planning your next grow.
 It crosses well with a wide range of well-known strains to create something entirely new and different.

 Blue Cheese is one such strain, created by crossing a Blueberry male with a U.K. Cheese female (U.K. Cheese is said to be a unique Skunk #1 phenotype).
 Another good Blueberry cross is Bubbleberry., created by crossing Blueberry and Bubblegum.
 The best Bubbleberry plants capture the superior bud structure of Bubblegum and combine the distinctive sweet qualities of both strains.
-The yield from this cross usually leans to the Bubblegum side of the genetics and is larger than that produced from straight Blueberry.
+The yield from this cross usually leans to the Bubblegum side of the genetics.
+It tends to be larger than that produced from straight Blueberry.

 Looking to grow weed?
 Want to know how to grow weed indoors?
-Want to learn how to grow weed outdoors?
+Are you interested in learning how to grow weed outdoors?
 Want to learn how to grow indica strains?
 Want to learn sativa grow methods?
-Sign up now for online cannabis training from the world’s #1-rated cannabis college.
+Sign up now for online cannabis training from the world's #1-rated cannabis college.